Searchers Queries Teach Google About Entity Attributes

 - Michelangelo’s David

-This isn’t an exhaustive list of extract patterns, but it should give you an idea of how effective it could potentially be.
+This isn’t an exhaustive list of extraction patterns for entity attributes, but it should give you an idea of how effective it could potentially be.

-It’s interesting that Google isn’t trying to extract this information from pages published to the Web, with the kinds of patterns shown above, but instead from that vast stream of data from many searchers.
+It’s interesting that Google isn’t trying to extract this entity attributes information from pages published to the Web, with the kinds of patterns shown above, but instead from that vast stream of data from many searchers.
+It is as if Google is crowdsouring entity attributes information from searchers because it appears to be what they are interested in.